Marvel Studios / The Walt Disney Company

 Later, She-Hulk co-wins an award for Female Lawyer of the Year, During the ceremony, the Intelligencia strikes, airing previously recorded video of She-Hulk sleeping with Josh (which he recorded), along with her personal internet search history.
 This provokes She-Hulk into a fit of rage, and she smashes the monitors, invoking the crowd into a panic.
 Jen then smashes through a wall, only to see Damage Control officers aiming weapons at her.
 The public has now seen Jen’s monstrous side, and that is not a good thing for She-Hulk.

 I thought Marvel Studios hit a homerun with Daredevil here!
 I am a pretty big Daredevil fan!
 I love comics that feature him, specifically the runs by Frank Miller, Brian Michael Bendis, Ed Brubaker, and Mark Waid.
-I also really liked the Marvel Television Daredevil series that originally aired on Netflix, and I thought Charlie Cox was the living embodiment of the Matt Murdock / Daredevil character in that series.
-I would in fact put his casting right up there with the likes of Robert Downey Jr, Chris Evans, Scarlett Johansson, Tom Hiddleston, Chris Hemsworth, Hugh Jackman, and Ryan Reynolds in the upper echelon of the all-time great live-action Marvel character castings.
+I also really liked the Daredevil series that originally aired on Netflix, and I thought Charlie Cox was the living embodiment of the Matt Murdock / Daredevil character in that series.
+I would in fact put his casting right up there with the likes of Robert Downey Jr (Iron Man), Chris Evans (Captain America), Scarlett Johansson (Black Widow), Tom Hiddleston (Loki), Chris Hemsworth (Thor), Hugh Jackman (Wolverine), and Ryan Reynolds (Deadpool) in the upper echelon of the all-time great live-action Marvel character castings.

 Charlie Cox IS Matt Murdock!